prosecutor-indicators/ppi-edit/content/home/about.md

 <small> <p> </p></small>

-<small> The PPIs are the result of a partnership between forward-thinking prosecutors and researchers at Florida International University and Loyola University Chicago to promote more effective, just, and transparent decision making in prosecution.</small>
+<p style="line-height: 120%;"> <small style="FONT-SIZE:18px">The PPIs are the result of a partnership between forward-thinking prosecutors and researchers at Florida International University and Loyola University Chicago to promote more effective, just, and transparent decision making in prosecution.
+There are three overarching PPI goals: Improve Capacity and Efficiency, Increase Community Safety and Well-being, and Ensure Fairness and Justice.
+Each goal has three objectives, creating a total of nine objectives.</small></p>